sriramprabhuu/Ticketing/README.md

 Note:
 -----------------------
 *	Initially, thought of buildling this using AngularJS with Rest.
-I thought of taking this as an opportunity to do HandsOn AngularJS for the first time, But due to time constraints, I developed using Spring MVC, Hindernate.
+I thought of taking this as an opportunity to do HandsOn AngularJS for the first time, But due to time constraints, developed using Spring MVC, Hibernate.
-	(Again Spring MVC - I am doing for first time here.
-I have extensive experience in JSF or Struts, thought of doing something new, so
+	(Again Spring MVC - doing for first time here.
+I have extensive experience in JSF or Struts, thought of doing     something new, so picked Spring MVC).
-	I did in Spring MVC).
 *	Was curious about Open Shift, so opened an account for free, set up RubyGems for Git, SFTP, SSH, did deployment there for the first time.
 *	Every bit of code found here are created from scratch and not copied from any place.